-The most interesting metrics for this benchmark have to do with the density and polymorphism of the virtual method calls.
-The benchmark has a very high density of calls to virtual methods, as the polymorphism.applnvokeDensity.value is 116.17.
-This means that this benchmark executes a virtual invocation about 1 out of every 10 bytecode instructions.
+Table X: Dynamic Metrics and Runtime Measurements for the Voronoi Benchmark bytecode instructions.
 Furthermore, none of these invokes are polymorphic at runtime (polymorphism.appReceiver-PolyDensityCalls.value is 0 and polymorphism.appTargetArity.bin(1) is 1).
 The high invoke density indicates that inlining is probably a good idea, and the low polymorphism suggests that compiler techniques could likely resolve each call site to exactly one method (thus enabling the inlining).